dbr787/demokite/.buildkite/steps/annotations/assets/example01.md

 <!-- <p class="h3 pb1">:terminal: When we want to show some code</p> -->

-We can use `inline code` to show code inside a sentence
+We can use `inline code` to show code inside a paragraph

 Or a basic code block